 Our aim is to help public services improve through our investigations and reports.
-People have the right to complain to the Ombudsman if they feel that a public service provider has treated them unfairly, or if they have received a poor service and their complaint to that organisation has not been resolved to their satisfaction.
-The Ombudsman can accept complaints which have been referred to this Office by MLAs if authorised to act by the person, or from other representatives considered suitable to act on the complainant's behalf.
+People have the right to complain to us if they feel that a public service provider has treated them unfairly, or if they have received a poor service and their complaint to that organisation has not been resolved to their satisfaction.

+We can accept complaints which have been referred to us by MLAs (if authorised to act by the person,) or from other representatives considered suitable to act on the complainant's behalf.

-If the Ombudsman investigates a complaint and finds an organisation has been at fault, she can recommend appropriate action.
-The Ombudsman will make balanced decisions on complaints, based on what she regards as fair.
+If we investigate a complaint and find an organisation has been at fault, we can recommend appropriate action.
+We make balanced decisions on complaints, based on what we believe is fair.